zaynaraf/Natura/README.md

 ├── embedding_model/
 │   └── [MiniLM model files] # (Download instructions provided)
 └── README.md
-IMPORTANT NOTE : THE DATABASE CSV FILE IS JUST AN EXAMPLE AS WE ARE NOT DISCLOSING OUR FULL DATABASE PUBLICLY.

 ---

-Setup Instructions
+IMPORTANT NOTE : THE DATABASE CSV FILE IS JUST AN EXAMPLE AS WE ARE NOT DISCLOSING OUR FULL DATABASE PUBLICL Setup Instructions

 1. Clone the repository